fairDataSociety/fairOS-docs/docs/fairOS-dfs/developer-info.md

 - Installation from source is described in here [Installation](/docs/fairOS-dfs/manual-installation).

-- Public testnet [API Gateway](https://fairos.dev.fairdatasociety.org/) (using Goerli and Swarm testnet).
+- Public testnet [API Gateway](https://fairos.dev.fairdatasociety.org/) (using Sepolia and Swarm testnet).